 DUO is an integrated mixed-use development located in the Ophir-Rochor district of Singapore.
 It is the centrepiece of the Urban Redevelopment Authority’s master plan to revitalise the Ophir-Rochor district, which connects the historic Kampong Glam district with the city’s commercial corridor.

 The complex was developed by M+S, a 60:40 joint venture formed by Malaysia’s strategic investment fund Khazanah Nasional Berhad and Singapore’s investment company Temasek.

-The DUO is designed by renowned German architect Ole Scheeren of Buro Ole Scheeren.
+The DUO was designed by renowned German architect Ole Scheeren of Buro Ole Scheeren.
 It was named after the twin towers situated at the heart of the development and comprises 1.73 million square feet of office, hotel, retail and residential spaces.

 Construction on the project began in 2013 and was completed in 2017.

 The twin towers of DUO are curved and envelope an outdoor public plaza within the 2.7ha site.
 The 49-storey DUO Residences consists of residential units while the 39-storey DUO Tower is a commercial and hotel complex that sits on a retail podium known as the DUO Galleria.

 A series of cantilevers and setbacks on the rectangular towers evokes the impression of a dancing couple.
-The concave façades of the buildings will feature a net-like hexagonal pattern of sunshades whereas the flat faces will be characterised by vertical fins.
+The concave façades of the buildings feature a net-like hexagonal pattern of sunshades, whereas the flat faces are characterised by vertical fins.
 The sunshades will prevent the building interiors from overheating.

 The roofs of the towers are topped with green terraces, while natural landscaping is done on multiple levels.
-The street-level public plaza, which will also be extensively landscaped with gardens and leisure zones, will act as a connector between multiple transport hubs and integrate the neighbouring buildings in its perimeter.
+The street-level public plaza, which is also extensively landscaped with gardens and leisure zones, acts as a connector between multiple transport hubs and integrate the neighbouring buildings in its perimeter.
 The retail gallery is set within the park-like environment.

-The total area of green space on the ground level, elevated terraces and rooftops will be equivalent to that of the total site area.
+The total area of green space on the ground level, elevated terraces and rooftops is equivalent to that of the total site area.